-Dr. Lorne MacIntosh, a physician in the community of Hartland, built this house in 1922-1923 as a residence, an office and a community hospital to enhance his private vocation.
-The house is also recognized for its unique architectural qualities for its era of construction and for its contribution to the community’s well being as a hospital and doctor’s office.
+Dr. Lorne MacIntosh, a physician in the Hartland community, constructed this house between 1922 and 1923 to serve as a residence, office, and community hospital, supporting his private practice.
+The house is notable for its distinct architectural features, reflecting the era in which it was built, and for its contribution to the community’s well-being through its function as both a hospital and doctor’s office.

-The hospital was separate from the private living areas which exhibit an Edwardian influence.
-The features present from this era include carpeted floors, large wood beam ceilings, dark paneling and the large wooden circular dark stairwell with carpet.
-A separate library is decorated in dark wood paneling, book shelves, operating fireplaces and operating windows that are shaded by a low roof line.
+The private living areas of the house showcased Edwardian influence, featuring carpeted floors, large wood beam ceilings, dark paneling, and a grand wooden circular dark stairwell with carpeting.
+A separate library boasted dark wood paneling, bookshelves, functional fireplaces, and operable windows shaded by a low roofline.

 The house’s overall design incorporated regional natural wood elements.
 Beach rocks from the Saint John River were used for the second-floor den fireplace, while local wood, such as spruce for framing, birch for interior paneling, and maple for hardwood floors, was utilized extensively throughout the house.
 The study’s fireplace featured red brick, and the living room’s fireplace had gold brick.
 The house’s warm atmosphere reflected Dr. MacIntosh’s persona as a gentleman farmer, enthusiastic fisherman, and horse racing aficionado.
 A local contractor and co-owner of the Hartland Cement Works supplied the concrete blocks for the entire exterior structure.

 This post has already been read 1304 times!